Soundharya2004/Bus-Pass-Management/README.md

 ## Prerequisites

-Before you begin, ensure you have the following dependencies installed on your system:
+Before you execute, ensure you have the following dependencies installed on your system:

 - [Node.js](https://nodejs.org/)
 - [MySQL](https://www.mysql.com/)